jondoesntgit/hardware/README.md

 ### Changed
 - Gyro scale factor code now uses sensitivity and pitch from either parameter arguments or JSON file values.

+### FAQ
+- When passing values to setter functions, the units must be specified.
+Units must come from the same pint.UnitRegistry() as that used by hardware

 ## [0.1.0] - [2017-12-10]

 This version merely contains all of the code developed up until this point.